danieldkim/charlotte/README.md

 * `clearFileCache(options, callback)` - clears the filesystem cache for a particular `rootUrl`. options are:

-  * **rootUrl** - the root url of the cache to to clear; if not provided rootUrl of browser instance will be used.
+  * **rootUrl** - the root url of the cache to clear; if not provided the rootUrl of charlotte object will be used.

   * **versionExceptions** - an array of version strings that should be *not* be cleared.